 Many confessions had a positive and pragmatic function within the church to train new pastors and teach new converts (e.g., the Heidelberg Confession), but they moved beyond the Bible to answer behind-the-scenes questions about God’s nature.
 The limited information the Bible preserved about God’s great acts in history were drowned in philosophically answered questions about ontological realities no human mind should pretend to comprehend.
 Doctrinal confessions became the boundary lines between believers with little sanctifying value.
 The living faith became a mere set of beliefs.
-Each group knew what truths to believe, but fewer knew how they fit into God’s dynamic storyline depicted in Scripture.
+Let me write that again because it’s the crux of the issue.
+Systematic theology turns the living faith into a mere set of beliefs.
+It tells each group what truths to believe, but not how they fit into God’s dynamic storyline depicted in Scripture.

 The Danger of Orthodox Doctrine